New: Germanfest 2023 Games!

 The sister city idea was born during the 1990-91 academic year when Professor Jerry Fetz, from the University of Montana and Professor Erich Pohl, from the University of Heidelberg received Fulbright Awards to trade places for the year.
 They both became acquainted with their host city mayors and agreed this relationship would be beneficial to both parties.
 Mayor Dan Kemmis of Missoula and Mayor Oskar Schuster of Neckargemünd, with the blessing and support of their respective City Councils and numerous citizens, agreed that this partnership should be inaugurated and bring these cities, their students, and citizens of all ages closer together.

 Over the past 30 years, we can look back to a vibrant partnership that has focused on high school and university students (close to 400 young Missoulians and young Neckargemünders have spent memorable times in each other’s cities, schools, and households) as well as numerous citizen -to-citizen and cultural exchanges.
-Although the high school student exchange program between Hellgate and the high school in Neckargemünd has experienced a hiatus after some 25 years, efforts are underway to revive the program.
+Although the high school student exchange program between Hellgate and the high school in Neckargemünd has experienced a hiatus after some 25 years, we hope to continue exchanges in the future.

 Generous Missoulians have shown guests from Germany not only Missoula and our immediate surrounding area, but Montana’s spectacular landscapes and colorful people as well.
 And gracious Neckargemünders have greeted and welcomed Missoulians into the homes of on that side of the Atlantic.
 Exploring Neckargemünd and nearby Heidelberg, the oldest and perhaps most famous German University town that is just five miles downstream on the Neckar River.
 As well as other remarkable and beautiful areas and towns in this southeast region of Germany.